 Contractor table saws come with open, fixed legs, rather than the rolling stand of a portable saw or the enclosed base of a cabinet saw.
 They're bulkier than portable saws, but in most cases they also have larger tables, making it easier to cut plywood and sheet stock.
-Most contractor saws run on standard 120-volt electricity (unlike cabinet saws, which require at least 220 volts).
-However, many of them can also be set to run on 240 volts, boosting their performance.
 Note that despite the term "contractor" saw, some less-expensive models are clearly designed for the home do-it-yourself market and are not suitable for woodworking professionals.

 Moreover, the SawStop Contractor Saw would be an excellent table saw even without its unique safety feature.
 Professional testers and home users both praise the saw for its ease of assembly, superb fit and finish, and smooth, powerful operation.
 Glen Huey of Popular Woodworking is also impressed with its excellent dust collection and low noise and vibration.
 And David Munkittrick of the Woodworkers Guild of America says this contractor saw has all the features you'd expect on a high-end cabinet saw, including "heavy duty arbor bearings, a 1.75 HP motor with plenty of power, large blade adjustment handles that won't skin our knuckles every time you adjust blade height, a shrouded blade for better dust collection, riving knife, blade guard and onboard storage for accessories."